castronet/omegaTemp/README.md

 * Have my own sensors and my own data server to protect my privacy and the rights over my data.
 * A way to filter this sensor from other sensors.
 * Battery usage is not solved, it is planned to use all time AC power.

+Enjoy the project :)
+I has a great results if you render the data in Grafana.